Uttar Pradesh – Culture and Tradition

 Cuisines in Uttar Pradesh

-Uttar Pradesh is home of both vegetarian and non-vegetarian dishes.
-As wheat is the staple food of the state, they can be of different types of flour and made of different way tandoori naan, tandoori roti, kulcha, taftan, sheermal, millet, and lachha paratha are some popular bread.
+Uttar Pradesh is home to both vegetarian and non-vegetarian dishes.
+As wheat is the staple food of the state, they can be of different types of flour and made of different ways tandoori naan, tandoori roti, kulcha, taftan, sheermal, millet, and lachha paratha are some popular bread.

 while the most common dishes are Chole Bhature, Daal bhari Puri, Dum Bhindi, Kadi Chawal, Kakori Kabab, paneer dishes, Shami Kabab, puri, and raita.

 While the traditional desserts are barfi, Balushahi, Ghewar, Kaju Katli, Gajar ka Halwa, Gujia, and jalebi.
 Thandai is a common beverage of Uttar Pradesh.